-Can you explain the mathematical model for finding the missing momentum carried off by the neutrino?
+• Can you explain the mathematical model for finding the missing momentum carried off by the neutrino?

-- Choose a coordinate system. - Measure the angle of all vectors relative to the chosen x-axis. - Correctly determine the x-component and y-component of each momentum vector. - Find the sum of the x-components and y-components. - Indicating that the vector components should add to zero, determine the x-component momentum and y-component momentum of the neutrino that is needed to make the components' sums equal to zero. - Use the neutrino x-component and y-component to determine the magnitude of the missing neutrino momentum.

-Determine the energy of the neutrino must be the same as the magnitude of the momentum of the neutrino when appropriate units are chosen.

-- Start with Einstein's equation $E^2 = p^2c^2 + (mc^2)^2$. - In the correct units, the equation reduces to $E^2 = p^2 + m^2$. - The mass of the neutrino is negligible at these energy levels, so E = p.

-Describe the properties of a neutrino that make it impossible to detect in the DØ detector.

-- The neutrino has no charge and therefore does not interact with the tracking section of the detector or the electromagnetic calorimeter. - The neutrino has such small mass, it does not interact with matter and therefore will not be detectable in the hadron calorimeter or the muon detector sections of the detector.

-Compare your individual result with the values determined by the rest of the class.

-- Is there a clear central value for like events (same event number)? - Is there a clear central value for all events (different event numbers)?
+- Choose a coordinate system. - Measure the angle of all vectors relative to the chosen x-axis. - Correctly determine the x-component and y-component of each momentum vector. - Find the sum of the x-components and y-components. - Indicating that the vector components should add to zero, determine the x-component momentum and y-component momentum of the neutrino that is needed to make the components' sums equal to zero. - Use the neutrino x-component and y-component to determine the magnitude of the missing neutrino momentum. - Determine that the energy of the neutrino must be the same as the magnitude of the momentum of the neutrino when appropriate units are chosen. - Start with Einstein's equation $E^2 = p^2 c^2 + (mc^2)^2$. - In the correct units, the equation reduces to $E^2 = p^2 + m^2$. - The mass of the neutrino is negligible at these energy levels, so E = p. - Describe the properties of a neutrino that make it impossible to detect in the DØ detector. - The neutrino has no charge and therefore does not interact with the tracking section of the detector or the electromagnetic calorimeter. - The neutrino has such small mass, it does not interact with matter and therefore will not be detectable in the hadron calorimeter or the muon detector sections of the detector. - Neutrinos interact only by the weak interaction and only rarely.
+Therefore, the probability of interacting with any matter in the detector is vanishingly small. - Compare your individual result with the values determined by the rest of the class. - Is there a clear central value for like events (same event number)? - Is there a clear central value for all events (different event numbers)?

-Use these results to describe what characteristics of neutrinos can determined by this measurement.